davidallenby/I-Can-Angular/README.md

 * To run in dev mode: `ng serve`

 ## Testing
-This is still a work in progress.
-However, you can use the following commands:
+This is still a work in progress...
 * Unit tests `ng test`
 * e2e tests `ng e2e`

 ## Best practices
-I have implemented the following best practices:
+I have implemented the following best practices while creating this repo:

 __Coding style__
 * Code should not exceed around 30 lines per function.
 (KISS - Keep it simple, stupid!)